 APPLY TO MESSIAH

-Copyright and Gaming
+Copyright and video game resources

-Copyright and videogame resources
+Copyright and video game resources

-Videogame copyright is protected as both literary and audiovisual work.
+Video game copyright is protected as both literary and audiovisual work.
 This art form has a particularly unique copyright approach due to the online component that may involve the Digital Millenium Copyright Act (DMCA) 17 U.S.C.
 512 and other federal actions for violations yet recognizes that duplicated ideas may be required to produce a new product.
 Please visit the associated links for information relating to scenes a faire and the need to register elements such as directions, rules, or code that may be generic for similar game types.

 Disclaimer: These guidelines represent the college's best effort at articulating copyright principles.
 They neither represent general legal advice nor a legal response to a specific situation.